ibm-cloud-docs/containers/encryption-vpc-worker-disks.md

 By default, the one primary disk of VPC worker nodes is AES-256 bit encrypted at rest by the [underlying VPC infrastructure provider](/docs/vpc?topic=vpc-block-storage-about#vpc-storage-encryption).

+There is a temporary limitation when using a Key Protect single tenant instance for bring your own key (BYOK) encyrption for boot disk and cluster encryption.
+To use a single tenant instance with your cluster, you must ensure that their service-to-service authorizaiton policy is scoped to the Key Protect service or instance level and not to a key or key ring.
+This limiation applies only to Key Protect single tenant instances.
+{: important}

 You can manage the encryption of the worker nodes by enabling a KMS provider at the worker pool level.